-Building your ambition is building your enterprising skills: To consistently create new opportunity, to consistently take advantage of the opportunity you’ve created, to be aware, to face life with your eyes and ears open to the possibilities that might be just around the corner.
+Building your ambition is building your enterprising skills: To consistently create new opportunities, to consistently take advantage of the opportunities you’ve created, to be aware, to face life with your eyes and ears open to the possibilities that might be just around the corner.
 Self-enterprising people always see the future in the present.
 Self-enterprising people will always find a way to take advantage of a situation, not be burdened by it.

 Enterprise is always better than ease.
 Every time we choose to do less than we possibly can, it affects our self-confidence, our self-worth.
 If we keep doing a little less every day, we are also being a little less.
 If we don’t feel good about ourselves, we won’t feel good about our lives.
 And if we don’t feel good about our lives, we won’t be very interested in looking for opportunities.

 Some people out there would have us believe that positive affirmation is more important than activity.
-Instead of doing something constructive to change our lives, they would have us repeating slogans, such as “Every day and in every way, I’m getting better and better.”
+Instead of doing something constructive to change our lives, they would have us repeating slogans such as “Every day and in every way, I’m getting better and better.”

-Well, getting better doesn’t just happen from wishful thinking.
+But getting better doesn’t just happen from wishful thinking.
 Getting better only happens with the discipline of doing better.
 Discipline is the requirement for progress.
 And affirmations without discipline are—in all reality—delusions.

 Now, don’t get me wrong here.
 There’s nothing wrong with affirming the good life, as long as we are disciplined enough to take action.
 Affirmations can be effective as long as we remember two very important rules:

 - We should never allow affirmation to replace action, activity or enterprise.
 Feeling better is no substitute for doing better.

 - Whatever we choose to affirm must be the truth.
 If the truth happens to be that we’re broke, simply say, “I’m broke.”
 By admitting you’re broke out loud, you’ll probably be disappointed enough to start the thinking process for how to change it.